keithalewis/math/wc.md

 \newcommand\cat[1]{\mathbf{#1}}

+I came across Category Theory when I was a fledgling assistant professor at Brown.
+One requirement of getting a PhD in mathematics is to take a course in Set Theory.
+If you held a gun to my head and told me to write down all the axioms of Zermelo-Frankel set theory, I would be a dead man.
+The simplicity of Category Theory was a revelation.
+I made the mistake of telling one of my colleagues about my interest and was shocked by his angry reply, "Category Theory doesn't **do** anything.
+Stop wasting your time on it!"

+Many people think math is abstract nonsence.
+Most mathematicians seem to regard Category Theory as generalized abstract nonsense.
+It is definitely something that is difficult to appreciate until you've learned a lot of mathematics.
+Samuel Eilenberg and Saunders Mac Lane invented it to unify common themes shared by many mathematical objects.

+## Set

 Everything in classical mathematics is a _set_.
 Logicians are wont to say "the language of Set Theory is _epsilon_."
 By that they mean the only additional symbol required in first-order logic to define the